Abnaxos/sansnull/README.md

 ### Overridden methods are not annotated

 If there is an explicit nullability annotation, it will have to be repeated.
-The implied ones are not recognised by this inspection and it will be warned.
+The implied ones are not recognised by this inspection and there will be a warning about non-annotated overriding methods.